DTF001/part_finder_bot/README.md

 # part_finder_bot
-This is a telegram bot for aircrafts spare parts searching
+This is a telegram bot for aircraft spare parts searching.